Pressio/pressio4py/docs/pages/tutorials/tutorial1.md

-Note that the above expressions are abtract, since they do not specify what kind of data structures are used. pressio4py supports two scenarios:
+Note that the above expressions are abtract, since they do not specify what kind of data structures are used. pressio4py supports the following scenarios:
-1. the FOM and ROM states are *rank-1 tensors* (i.e., vectors)
+1. the FOM and ROM states are *rank-1 tensors*
-2. the FOM and ROM states are *rank-2 tensors* (i.e., matrices)
+2. the FOM and ROM states are *rank-2 tensors*

 ## Rank-1 state
 The FOM state is stored as an array, @f$y_{fom} \in R^N@f$, where @f$N@f$ = **total number